iFangg/leetcode/README.md

 ### Add Binary (`easy12.js`)
 Solution was simple convert binary to integer, add then convert back into binary.
 This was made much easier in js because of the parseInt/BigInt and toString methods.
 I did fail at first because I forgot about precision and the fact that the binary numbers could extend the length of normal integers.
 It was a simple fix.
 Easy problem today!

+### Plus One (`easy13.js`)
+Solution was simple, other solutions I found on leetcode were not clean enough so my own was good enouhg.
+Simple problem today.